spiral/docs/framework/container.md

 ```

 ## Auto Wiring
 Spiral Framework attempts to hide the container implementation and configuration from your domain layer by providing rich auto-wiring functionality.
-Though, auto-wiring rules are very simple it's important to learn them to avoid framework misbehavior.
+Though auto-wiring rules are straightforward, it's essential to learn them to avoid framework misbehavior.

 ### Automatic Dependency Resolution
-Framework container is able to automatically resolve the constructor or method dependencies by providing instances
+Framework container can automatically resolve the constructor or method dependencies by providing instances
 of concrete classes.

 ```php